lazybee27102/CoderSchoolTODOApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 # Notes
-* [X] It's difficult to design an app(I never do it before,it hard to choose a color,layout,background,....)
+* [X] It's difficult to design an app(I never do it before,it's hard to choose a color,layout,background,....)
-* [X] There is some issues with RecyclerView that GoogleAndroid Team haven't fixed yet
+* [X] There is some issues with RecyclerView that Google Android Team haven't fixed yet
 * [X] Android Marshmalow requires a new User Permission,so I am not sure that all the function run well with device which runs Android 6.0
-* [X] There is some bugs that I don't know How it doesn't work.
+* [X] There is some bugs that I don't know how it doesn't work.